Thierry Small

 Thierry Small (born 1 August 2004) is an English footballer who plays as a left-back for club Preston North End.

 Small became the youngest player in Everton's history in January 2021, aged 16 years and 176 days, but turned professional with Southampton shortly after turning 17.
 He spent the 2022–23 season on loan at EFL League One side Port Vale and Scottish Premiership club St Mirren, returning to St Mirren on loan for the 2023–24 campaign.
 He joined Charlton Athletic permanently in February 2024 and helped the club to win the 2025 EFL League One play-offs.
 He left Charlton to join Preston North End at the end of the 2024–25 season.

 Early life

 Thierry Small was born in Solihull on 1 August 2004.
 He was named after Arsenal legend Thierry Henry.
 Small is of Jamaican, Kittitian, and Panamanian descent.
 He has a Panamanian grandfather.
 Small's uncle, Bryan Small, was a professional footballer who played for Aston Villa in the Premier League and other Football League clubs.
+His cousin, Ethon Archer, also plays football professionally.